 - Central Point Boutique Hotel: Located a short distance from many of the top attractions, this popular hotel makes it easy to see the rest of the city.
 It also has clean, spacious rooms.
 It’s an interesting place to stay, with eclectic furnishings and décor which are complimented by a quirky staff.

 - VIKO Boutique Apart Hotel: This four-star hotel is one of the top-rated options for where to stay in Sofia.
 It’s just a short trip from NDK Station and the Archaeological Museum.
 The rates vary wildly, depending on whether you get a single room or a deluxe apartment.

-✔ Best area to stay for historic sightseeing and a quiet atmosphere
+✔ Top area to stay in Sofia for historic sightseeing and a quiet atmosphere

-Boyana is the historic district located near the outskirts of the city.
+Boyana is the historic district located near the outskirts of Sofia.
 This neighbourhood is at the foot of Vitosha Mountain and home to many of the national historic sites, including the National History Museum.

 Boyana Church is another historic attraction and one of the most visited destinations in the city.
 The Bulgarian Orthodox church was built in the 10th century and was one of the first buildings in the country added to the UNESCO World Heritage List.

 This neighbourhood was a separate village before getting incorporated into Sofia in 1961.
 It’s a quiet area and one of the most expensive parts of the city.

 Due to the distance from the city centre, it’s a little harder to reach destinations on foot.
 Staying further afoot also means that you’ll enjoy fewer tourists and a more laid-back atmosphere.
 It’s mostly a residential neighbourhood with lots of small shops and family-owned restaurants.